Should I Buy Now Or Wait Until The Property Market Drops?

 |Get monthly property sales figures for your suburb.||Considering downsizing and want to avoid the common mistakes made?||Want our "Top 30 Tips" checklist for improving your property's value for sale?|

 An extremely common message I get given from potential home buyers is something along the lines of “I think I’ll just wait a bit until the property market drops (and prices go down)” before purchasing a home.

-I can totally understand the desire for home buyers to want a lower price.
+Now, with the current high inflation rate and rising mortgage costs, I can totally understand the desire for home buyers to want a MUCH lower price.
 That’s just normal when it comes to a huge purchase like a property.

 However, how realistic is it?
-What’s the likelihood of the market dropping and home prices reducing?
+What’s the likelihood of the market dropping and home prices massively reducing?

 Well in this video, I share my thoughts on that topic.
 You might be surprised (or perhaps not…) at my recommendation.

 This video segment was pulled from a long interview I did back in Feb 2022, where I answered a heap of frequently asked questions (FAQ) about real estate.

 Once you’ve watched the video, let me know your thoughts in the comments below.

 So quite often, people who are trying to time the market, I’ve never seen it work.

 To be honest, I’ve never seen, I’ve never seen the timing get spot on.